Maryland’s brutal start proves costly in regular season finale loss to Michigan State

 First-round bye

 Before tip-off, the Terps secured a first-round bye in the Big Ten tournament.
 Penn State suffered a 59-58 loss to Rutgers, which meant Maryland could finish no worse than a tie for 10th in the Big Ten.
-The Terps won the tiebreaker with Penn State because they won the lone meeting between the teams.
+The Terps won the three-way tiebreaker with Penn State and Northwestern.

 The Terps had hoped for a first-round bye — a stark adjustment from their lofty preseason expectations — and they achieved that goal.
 But in doing so, they earned another game against the Spartans, and a repeat of Sunday’s result would end Maryland’s season.